Guide

 01

-A trademark is a legally recognised sign - a name, a logo, a tagline, or a combination of these - that identifies your products or services as yours and not someone else's.
-Once you register it under the Trade Marks Act, 1999, you have the exclusive right to use that mark commercially in India for 10 years (and you can keep renewing it forever).
-More importantly, you get the legal power to stop others from using the same or a confusingly similar mark in your category of business.
+A trademark is a legally recognised sign - a name, logo, tagline, or combination - that identifies your products or services as yours.
+Once registered under the Trade Marks Act, 1999, you have the exclusive right to use that mark commercially in India for 10 years (renewable forever).
+More importantly, you have the legal power to stop others from using the same or confusingly similar mark in your category.

 Source: Trade Marks Act, 1999; Trade Marks Rules, 2017